 - A reward.

-You might also recall that there are only five types of trigger in the habit-formation literature: location, time, emotional state, other people, and immediately preceding action.
+You might also recall that there are only five types of triggers in the habit-formation literature: location, time, emotional state, other people, and immediately preceding action.

 Fogg’s approach uses this last trigger type as the basis of its habit formation.
 Say, for instance, you want to turn flossing your teeth into a habit.
 Fogg tells you to make a tiny habit by using the following recipe format: